Dining room curtain ideas are a place where the entertainer in you can really come out to play.

 ‘We have seen a recent shift in favour of curtains as homeowners are looking for a way to introduce a softer and more homely feel to their space,’ say Choate and Ugarte.
 ‘Curtains were once seen as too traditional or outdated, but more recently we have noticed retailers offering more contemporary solutions that feel modern and fresh.’

-Perfect for the modern dining room ideas in this example, lightweight linen which allows a little light through is great for bringing softness to rooms that focus on slick natural materials.
+Perfect for modern dining room ideas in this example, lightweight linen which allows a little light through is great for bringing softness to rooms that focus on slick natural materials.
 The fold top and black piping adds a touch of character too.
+For more inspiration, see our collection of modern curtain ideas.

 4. Mirror your dining chairs